jeffbmartinez/timeline/README.md

 # timeline
-Store data points or events in a timeline
+Store data points or events in a timeline.

+Data points belong to a *time series* and can have associated with them any number of *tag*s.
+Tags are indexed and can help with retrieving your data later on.

 ## How to store a data point

-Data points require a minimum of one field called a *series*.
-This is a sort of category which the data point belongs to.
-For example, "living-room-temperature" could be a series.
+Data points must be associated with a *time series*.
+This is a sort of grouping which the data point belongs to.
+For example, "living-room-temperature" could be a time series.
 To store a point, send an http GET request with appropriate parameters using any http library to the `/api/point/simple` endpoint.

 ### Example using curl